parasiticfrisk/iNaturalist_references/static/markdown/Other.md

 <!--
 title: Other
 icon: earth-americas
-tags: biology, bacteria, ecology, ethology, fungi, gastropods, mammals, microbiology, mollusks, nematodes, protozoa, viruses
-description: A collection of references for indentifying bacteria, fungi, gastropods, mammals, nematodes, protozoa, viruses and others.
+description: A collection of reference materials for indentifying and understanding the natural world.
 -->
 ## Other